JMacalinao/speedtest-influx/README.md

 ## Installation

+> **Note:** When you first run it, you'll notice that nothing happens for the first minute.
+This is normal; the script sleeps for a minute to give the machine a chance to calm down before it starts running a test.

 ### All-in-one, using Docker Compose (recommended)

 The Docker Compose file includes InfluxDB and Grafana, with the datasource and dashboard configured.